FrozMeow/FrozMeow/README.md

 Thanks for stopping by!
 Feel free to connect, share ideas, or recommend cool projects for me to check out. 😊
 ```

-### How to Customize

-1. Replace `<Your Name>` and `<Your GitHub Username>` with your information.
-2. Add your contact details (like email or social media handles) if you’d like people to connect with you.
-3. Feel free to expand the "What I Want to Build" section with specific ideas you have.

-Once you save this, it will appear as your GitHub profile README!